ZupIT/beagle-docs/content/en/api/components/layout/_index.md

 ---

-Layout component can be defined with a group of 4 subcomponents: Container, Page View, List View, Scroll View.
+The layout components can be defined by a group of 4 subcomponents: Container, Page View, List View and Scroll View.

  You will find the description of every Layout attribute: